 “Secured debt is more risky for the borrower because you risk losing an asset if you don’t make your payments,” says Connor Brown, personal finance expert and founder of After School Finance.

 That can be costly, depending on what you pledge as security for a loan or line of credit.
 In the case of a secured credit card, for instance, the credit card company could keep your cash deposit if you stop making payments.
 Not to mention, you’re looking at potential credit score damage if late or missed payments are reported to the credit bureaus.

 Secured debts have an upside, however, depending on what you’re borrowing.

 “Secured debt generally has a lower interest rate, because the lender has a source of collateral if you don’t make your payments,” says Brown.
 “Mortgages, home equity loans and car loans usually have low rates because they’re backed by collateral with reasonably predictive values.”

-In other words, if you’re pledging a vehicle or home as collateral the lender can make an accurate guess about what their value will be over time.
+In other words, if you’re using a vehicle or home as collateral, the lender can make an accurate guess about what their value will be over time.
 Depending on your credit history, that could translate to lower interest rates and lower monthly payments for you.

 What is unsecured debt?

-Unsecured debts aren’t backed by collateral, so there are no assets to seize, says Ross.
-There’s still a promise to pay on your part, but you don’t have to put your car, home or other asset on the line to get a loan or line of credit.
+Unsecured debts aren’t backed by collateral, so there are no assets to seize.
+There’s still a promise to pay on your part, but you don’t have to put your car, home or another asset on the line to get a loan or line of credit.